 Today I want to give pecans in the spotlight.
 Don’t worry though, I’ll talk about apples, pears, sweet potatoes and all kinds of winter squash before fall is over.

-Pecans are my favorite nuts to use in baked goods, but you could use walnuts or hazelnuts and your version would be great too.
+Pecans are my favorite nuts to use in all baked goods, but you could use walnuts or hazelnuts in your version and they would be great too.
 I live in the South where pecans grow so they’re easy for me to find.

 Bourbon is just as tasty in baked goods as it is in a mint julep.
-If you’re not a fan of bourbon, try rum or apple brandy in its place or you can just make it alcohol free.
+If you’re not a fan of bourbon, try rum or apple brandy in its place or you can just leave it out to make it alcohol free.
 Sometimes you can find a bourbon extract, but check the . ingredients to make sure it doesn’t contain alcohol.

 Whole Wheat Bourbon Banana Bread